Intect-ApS/IntectApiClientDemo/README.md

 <details><summary><strong>Fundamental data structure</strong></summary>
 <p>

-Here is a brief explanation of the data structure employed by Gratisal:
+Here is a brief explanation of the data structure employed by Intect:
 * A <strong>User</strong> is a global entity corresponding to one physical person.
 They are uniquely identified by their <strong>IdentityNumber</strong>, i.e. the Danish CPR number.
-* A <strong>Company</strong> is a company in the Gratisal database.
+* A <strong>Company</strong> is a company in the Intect database.
 Since one physical person can access multiple companies, we need the concept of a
 * <strong>CompanyUser</strong>, which is the “mapping” of a User to a specific company.
 This, rather than User, is what you should normally consider your “user” object, unless you are developing solutions that span multiple companies.
 * A <strong>UserEmployment</strong> is a work contract meaning that a CompanyUser is actually employed in the company.
 This is not necessarily the case, as administrators are often not technically employees.
 * <strong>Note:</strong> Since it’s also possible for one person to have multiple contracts within the same company, one CompanyUser can have multiple UserEmployments.<br/>Put a bit simply, the CompanyUser is what you see in the General tab in the client application, and the UserEmployment is what you see in the Employment tab.